 "What's happening in the world, today?"
 Miles continued and the old butler raised his eyebrows, Miles was never one to waste time with small talk.

 "Err," Wellington said, "Well, Mr. Edgeworth, there's a report about stalkers on the Internet.
 Apparently, a victim escaped and went to the police.
 Miles lifted one eyebrow and then buried his face in the paper again—at least he didn't have to go into work for the next few days—the only thing bigger than DL-6 would be something like this.

 Wellington retreated to some other chore in the house and Miles looked at Pess who was sitting at his knee and staring up at him expectantly.
 Miles glanced around quickly to be sure Wellington was indeed gone and tipped his plate toward the floor so the dog could lap up the omelet.
 Miles chuckled at Pess and finished his tea.

 He was coerced somehow into following Maya and Phoenix back to Wright&Co.
 Law Offices.
-Then Maya fell asleep and he was alone with his lawyer.
+Maya went directly to bed and he was alone with his lawyer.
 No, it was Phoenix, his childhood friend.
 Phoenix wanted to talk to him about his past.
-About things Miles didn't want to talk about or dredge up—and Miles left angry.
+About things Miles didn't want to talk about or dredge up—and Miles left angry and confused.
 Miles was so angry he walked all the way to his building—and when he arrived it was several hours later, very near morning.